yoctoyotta1024/CLEO/docs/source/cleopy/gbxboundariesbinary_src/gbxboundariesbinary_src.rst

    and our documentation is a work in progress.

-GbxBoundariesBinary is a submodule of ``cleopy`` used for generating an input binary file for CLEO which contains the gridbox boundaries of a 0-D, 1-D, 2-D or 3-D cartesian domain.
+GbxBoundariesBinary is a submodule of ``cleopy`` used for generating an input binary file for Cleo which contains the gridbox boundaries of a 0-D, 1-D, 2-D or 3-D cartesian domain.

 .. toctree::